-Virginia Lottery raising awareness of National Problem Gambling Awareness Month
+The Virginia Lottery and the Virginia Council on Problem Gambling are teaming up to raise awareness of National Problem Gambling Awareness Month.

 This year, as in years past, the Virginia Lottery has suspended all radio and television advertising of its lottery products during the first half of National Problem Gambling Awareness Month.

 A PSA, produced in-house by the Virginia Lottery, promotes the Virginia Problem Gambling Helpline, which assists people who think they or loved ones may have a gambling problem.
 The spot emphasizes that a problem gambler can make a positive change by seeking help.